 - Shorten time delay between task performance and debriefing.

-- Record conclusions made and goals set during the debrief and follow-up.
+- Record conclusions made and goals set during the debriefing and follow-up.

 Team Debriefing and handling complexity, uncertainty, and change